 The crypto market has been a trending topic for the past few months.
-Too much has happened, much more than the market can bear.**

-The crypto market has been a trending topic for the past few months.
 Too much has happened, much more than the market can bear.

-While it is uncertain what may happen, the chances of a fall are somewhat closer, and this has put many cryptocurrency investors on edge even if the upside is positive.
+While it is uncertain what may happen, the chances of a fall are somewhat closer, and this has put many cryptocurrency investors on edge, even if the upside is positive.
 For now, the suffering of investors continues.
-On the subject, Pan Helin, a member of the Expert Committee of the Ministry of Industry and Technology and executive director of digital economy research at Zhongnan University, told reporters that he expects bitcoin to go into recession in a few years.
+On the subject, Pan Helin, a member of the Expert Committee of the Ministry of Industry and Technology and executive director of digital economy research at Zhongnan University, told reporters that he expects Bitcoin to go into recession in a few years.

-Perhaps this opinion has a lot to do with China's attitude recently, but it is something that many market analysts have already commented on.
-While it is not a fact, it is one of the many possibilities on the table that directly threaten the financial stability of many countries and that of investors of different levels.
+Perhaps this opinion has a lot to do with China’s attitude recently, but it is something that many market analysts have already commented on.
+While it is not a fact, it is one of the many possibilities that directly threaten the financial stability of many countries and that of investors of different levels.